-In some usage of STUN, STUN is sent as the only protocol over the TCP connection.
+In some usages of STUN, STUN is sent as the only protocol over the TCP connection.
 In this case, it can be sent without the aid of any additional framing or demultiplexing.
 In other usages, or with other extensions, it may be multiplexed with other data over a TCP connection.
 In that case, STUN MUST be run on top of some kind of framing protocol, specified by the usage or extension, which allows for the agent to extract complete STUN messages and complete application layer messages.
+The STUN service running on the well known port or ports discovered through the the DNS procedures in Section 9 is for STUN alone, and not for STUN multiplexed with other data.
+Consequently, no framing protocols are used in connections to those servers.
+When additional framing is utilized, the usage will specify how the client knows to apply it and what port to connect to.
+For example, in the case of ICE connectivity checks, this information is learned through out-of-band negotiation between client and server.

-For TLS-over-TCP, the TLS_RSA_WITH_AES_128_CBC_SHA ciphersuite MUST be supported at a minimum.
+When STUN is run by itself over TLS-over-TCP, the TLS\RSA\WITH\AES\128\CBC\SHA ciphersuite MUST be supported at a minimum.
 Implementations MAY also support any other ciphersuite.
 When it receives the TLS Certificate message, the client SHOULD verify the certificate and inspect the site identified by the certificate.
 If the certificate is invalid, revoked, or if it does not identify the appropriate party, the client MUST NOT send the STUN message or otherwise proceed with the STUN transaction.
 The client MUST verify the identity of the server.
 To do that, it follows the identification procedures defined in Section 3.1 of RFC 2818 [RFC2818].
 Those procedures assume the client is dereferencing a URI.
 For purposes of usage with this specification, the client treats the domain name or IP address used in Section 8.1 as the host portion of the URI that has been dereferenced.
-If DNS was not used, the client MUST be configured with a set of authorized domains whose certificates will be accepted.
+Alternatively, a client MAY be configured with a set of domains or IP addresses that are trusted; if a certificate is received that identifies one of those domains or IP addresses, the client considers the identity of the server to be verified.